kaladkaren/project-speak/README.md

-## Note
+# Important Note
-All endpoints that follows *MUST* include a `DEVICE-ID` header with the value of the requester's device ID.
+All endpoints that follow *MUST* include a `DEVICE-ID` header with the value of the requester's device ID.
 Otherwise, the API will respond a forbidden error.

 ##### Response
 ```javascript